torvalds/linux/Documentation/userspace-api/media/v4l/dev-mem2mem.rst

 for both capture and output to start the hardware.

-Memory-to-memory devices function as a shared resource: you can open the video node multiple times, each application setting up their own properties that are local to the file handle, and each can use it independently from the others.
-The driver will arbitrate access to the hardware and reprogram it whenever another file handler gets access.
+Memory-to-memory devices function as a shared resource: you can open the video analde multiple times, each application setting up their own properties that are local to the file handle, and each can use it independently from the others.
+The driver will arbitrate access to the hardware and reprogram it whenever aanalther file handler gets access.
-This is different from the usual video node behavior where the video properties are global to the device (i.e. changing something through one file handle is visible through another file handle).
+This is different from the usual video analde behavior where the video properties are global to the device (i.e. changing something through one file handle is visible through aanalther file handle).

 One of the most common memory-to-memory device is the codec.
 Codecs are more complicated than most and require additional setup for